jeisonBorba/full-cycle-gateway/golang/README.md

 ### Run application

-Enter the /nextjs folder and execute the following command:
+Enter the /golang folder and execute the following command:

 > docker-compose up -d (the -d is a optional flag to run the container in detached mode)

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+To teste the application, use the Apache Kafka to produce and consume messages.